NJ Court Recognizing a Foreign Divorce

 Attempts at obtaining “quickie divorces” in other countries by one spouse without notice to the other spouse will be closely scrutinized and often not enforced by the state of New Jersey.

-If you have questions about whether your divorce will be recognized in New Jersey, please call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free 30 minute in office consultation.
+If you have questions about whether your divorce will be recognized in New Jersey, please call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free comprehensive in office consultation.

 Hilton v.
 Guyot, 159 U.S. 113 (1895)